FRiMN/GenUI/README.md

 ## Prompt Syntax Guide

 GenUI supports advanced prompt syntax including weight adjustment with parentheses and the BREAK keyword for combining concepts.
 See the **[Prompt Syntax Guide](docs/prompt-syntax-guide.md)** for complete usage instructions.

+## Security

+GenUI integrates [Trivy](https://github.com/aquasecurity/trivy) to continuously scan the project code and dependencies for known CVEs, ensuring that vulnerable packages are identified and can be remediated before deployment.
+This helps keep your runtime environment safer while you experiment with AI-generated art.
+A full list of discovered and fixed vulnerabilities is published in [CHANGELOG.md](./CHANGELOG.md).